 How does iAbacus support and develop my Transformational Leadership?

-Unusually and deliberately, iAbacus combines the emotional intelligence required in effective self-evaluation, coaching and mentoring with the rigours of criterion referenced inspection and review.
-For those not yet familiar with the iAbacus process it might be a good idea to watch a short video of the iAbacus process in action here and, or read the iAbacus process described here.
+Unusually and deliberately, iAbacus combines the emotional intelligence required in effective self-evaluation, coaching and mentoring, with the rigours of criterion referenced inspection and review.
+If you’re not familiar with the iAbacus methodology, here is a short video of it in action, or you can read the iAbacus process described here.

 A unique feature of iAbacus, which goes to the heart of transformational leadership, is that it respects and credits the user’s perspective as the most valid starting point.
 It does this by first by requiring you to: